awsdocs/amazon-api-gateway-developer-guide/doc_source/setup-http-integrations.md

  Similarly, as part of the method response setup, you set the [responseParameters](https://docs.aws.amazon.com/apigateway/api-reference/resource/method-response/#responseParameters) property on the [MethodResponse](https://docs.aws.amazon.com/apigateway/api-reference/resource/method-response/) resource\.
 This declares which method response parameters, to be dispatched to the client, are to be mapped from integration response parameters or certain applicable body properties that were returned from the backend\.
 Then, as part of the integration response setup, you set the [responseParameters](https://docs.aws.amazon.com/apigateway/api-reference/resource/integration-response/#responseParameters) property on the corresponding [IntegrationResponse](https://docs.aws.amazon.com/apigateway/api-reference/resource/integration-response/) resource to specify the parameter\-to\-parameter mappings\.
 You also set the [responseTemplates](https://docs.aws.amazon.com/apigateway/api-reference/resource/integration-response/#responseTemplates) map to specify mapping templates, one for each supported content type\.
 The mapping templates map integration response parameters, or integration response body properties, to the method response body\.

- For more information about setting up mapping templates, see [Setting Up Data Transformations for REST APIs](rest-api-data-transformations.md)\.
+ For more information about setting up mapping templates, see [Setting up data transformations for REST APIs](rest-api-data-transformations.md)\.